 Boyd Holbrook (Thomas Lockhart), Cleopatra Coleman (Rya), Bokeem Woodbine (Winston Maddox), Michael C. Hall (Brian Holt), Rudi Dharmalingam (Professor Naveen Rao), Sarah Dugdale (Amy Lockhart Aged 18/27), Quincy Kirkwood (Amy Aged 9), Rachel Keller (Jeanette Lockhart), Al Maini (Old Naveen), Tony Nappo (Clark), Philippa Domville (Arleen Nowak)

 Philadelphia, 1988.
-Police officer Thomas Lockhart and his partner Winston Maddox turn up at several crime scenes where different people have died all around the same time.
+Police officer Thomas Lockhart and his partner Winston Maddox attend several crime scenes where different people have died all around the same time.
 Lockhart sees a connection in that all of the bodies have three punctures wounds at the back of the neck and the victim’s brains have exploded.
 One victim is still alive and identifies the perpetrator as a girl in a blue hoodie.
 Lockhart and Winston encounter the girl and pursue her down into a subway station.
 Lockhart corners her at gunpoint but is startled that she knows his name, congratulates him on the birth of his as yet unborn daughter and apologises for the death of his partner.
 They fight and she tries to flee only to be hit by the train.
 Lockhart emerges to find his wife has gone into labour, giving birth to a daughter before dying.
 Nine years later in 1997, Lockhart is now a detective.
-More of the deaths occur on the same day and the girl is spotted on surveillance video.
+More of the deaths occur on the same day and the same girl is spotted on surveillance video.
 Lockhart traces clues to an airfield where the girl appears, shoots Winston and flees.
 Nine years later in 2006, Lockhart has become obsessed with the case to the point of all else.
 Tracking down clues, he encounters the girl just having murdered another victim and gives pursuit only to see her vanish in a time machine.
 The obsession with trying to find and stop the time-travelling girl causes him to become homeless and neglect his now grown daughter.

 The best way to watch In the Shadow of the Moon is not knowing anything at all about it.
 I went in with no more than a two-sentence description of its plot – and the results were quite astonishing.
 For the first 31 minutes, we become involved with beat cop Boyd Holbrook and his tracking of the killer.
 The strangeness of the set-up – a series of simultaneous deaths of unconnected people around the city, the three puncture wounds at the back of the neck that have caused their brains to explode, the possible significance of the full moonlight – give the suggestion that one is watching some kind of supernatural horror film.
 The tone throughout these scenes is that of a gritty urban cop show, all darkly lit night-shot action on the mean streets.